shippableSamples/deploy-kubernetes-runsh-kubectl/README.md

 A simple Node JS application with unit tests and coverage reports using mocha and istanbul.
-This demonstrates the following features:
+This repo demonstrates the following features:
-* Performing a docker build after CI passes, then pushes image to Docker Hub
+* Perform a docker build after CI tests pass, then push image to Docker Hub
 * Upon successful push to Docker Hub, automatically deploy image to a TEST environment in a Kubernetes cluster running on Amazon EC2
+* Manually deploy to PROD environment
-* Deployment to Kubernetes cluster using `kubectl` CLI via `runSh` job type
+* Deployments using `kubectl` CLI via Shippable's `runSh` job type (for declarative deploy job, see [this sample project](https://github.com/shippableSamples/node-build-push-docker-hub-deploy-kubernetes)

 ## Run CI for this repo on Shippable
 * Fork this repo into your source code account (e.g. GitHub)